ManangiBo/Linux/Filesystem/File_System.md

 The run folder contains everything that operates in RAM, which means its contents will be lost upon a system reboot or shutdown.

 ## snap:
+Snap packages are self-contained, easy-to-install applications developed and maintained by Canonical, the company behind Ubuntu.
+The snap folder stores the files related to installed Snap packages, including their executables, data, and dependencies.
+Snap packages can be used alongside traditional package management systems like APT but are not specific to Debian or Ubuntu.

 ## srv:
 The srv folder is the service directory where service data is stored.
 It will likely be empty, but if you run a server, all data will be stored here for external users to access, allowing for improved security.